safe-graph/graph-adversarial-learning-literature/README.md

 A curated list of adversarial learning papers on graph-structured data.

-Papers are sorted by their published dates in descending order.
+Papers are sorted by their uploaded dates in descending order.

 ## Papers